 7. Use Instagram Stories

-If you want to generate leads, Instagram Stories are here to help. nstagram stories differ from regular Instagram posts because they come in a “slideshow” format.They’re only live for 24 hours, but Stories can be saved to any of your devices and reused at a later point.
+If you want to generate leads, Instagram Stories are here to help.
+Instagram stories differ from regular Instagram posts because they come in a “slideshow” format.They’re only live for 24 hours, but Stories can be saved to any of your devices and reused at a later point.
+Here are some Instagram story templates to get you started.

 Rather than appearing in the news feed, Instagram Stories appear in a small area above it.
 Once a user clicks on your photo at the top, a window will pop up where they can view your Story.